Scary Seizures And The Zigzagging Journey to Understanding Neurodivergence (Our Story)

 And the best part is, you'll create that delightful disability-inclusive culture your employees desire.

-The truth is as a business owner it's hard to neglect accessibility if you want to be inclusive.
+It's true, as a business owner it's hard to neglect accessibility if you want to be inclusive.

 Maybe it’s happened to you.